aws/aws-eks-best-practices/content/cost_optimization/cfm_framework.md

 ![Cost optimization flywheel](../images/flywheel.png)

-Securing executive sponsorship for these types of activities is crucial for integrating EKS cluster optimization into the organization’s “FinOps” efforts.
-It allows stakeholder alignment through a shared understanding of EKS cluster costs, implementation of EKS cluster cost guardrails, and ensuring that the tooling, automation, and activities evolve with the organization’s needs.
+Securing executive sponsorship for these types of activities is crucial for integrating EKS cluster optimization into the organization's “FinOps” efforts.
+It allows stakeholder alignment through a shared understanding of EKS cluster costs, implementation of EKS cluster cost guardrails, and ensuring that the tooling, automation, and activities evolve with the organization's needs.

 ## References